Traditional SEO

 Screenshot of Google Search Console showing site performance metrics and a line graph.

-Google Console
+Google Search Console

 Google Search Console acts like a mechanic for your website in search results.
 It checks how Google sees your site, identifies problems, and suggests improvements to make your website rank higher.